Along with our own patient information resources, which you can find here, we also use publications from a number of other organisations.

 Physical activity guidelines for children and young people

-Guidance on recommended daily activity for children and young people.
+Guidance on the recommended daily activity for children and young people.

 UK wide patient support organisation for people with scoliosis and their families.

-A charity campaigning for disability equality in England and Wales.
-They provide advice and support for disabled people including support for parents when their children are newly diagnosed.
+A charity campaigning for disability equality in England and Wales, providing advice and support for disabled people including help for parents when their children are newly diagnosed.